Valquest/Aura/README.md

 #### **views.py**
 A single view that simulates MCU http request and return either a success (for when device managed to toggle) and failure for when device is not reachable due to poor bandwidth.
 Failure happens on a random basis, so ***if button blinks red after clicking it, this means random value that fails was selected and this behaviour is normal***.

+#### **static/iotcore/script/calls.js**
+Javascript file to do async http calls to a simulated http endpoint.
+This script also handles UI changes related with these API calls.
+Most vissual UI changes are related to updating data without needing to update page, also animated vissual indications for users to know what is happening.

 ## Running this application
 To run Aura, you need to clone the project from the respository > create a pythons virtual environment > activate the venv > install django.